 The ISO 27001 family, published by the International Organization for Standardization, includes a set of standards for information security.
 Deciphering the various numbers can be confusing at first, but each standard is numbered and deals with a specific facet of managing your company’s information security risk management efforts.

 At a minimum, you need to know ISO/IEC 27001 and 27002.
 The 27001 standard provides requirements for businesses to implement and operate an Information Security Management System, or ISMS.
 The ISMS provides tools for management to make decisions, exercise control, and audit the effectiveness of InfoSec efforts within the company.

-Within the ISO 27001 family there are a host of other important documents.
-If you’re new to compliance or an ISO program you can likely ignore these for now, but it is important to know they exist.
+Within the ISO 27001 family, there are many other vital documents.
+If you’re new to compliance or an ISO program, you can likely ignore these, but it is essential to know they exist.
 They include:

-- ISO 27005: Information security risk management This standard provides guidance for companies that are maturing their ISMS and controls programs.
+- ISO 27005: Information security risk management these standard guides companies that are maturing their ISMS and controls programs.
 Rather than implementing controls as a checkbox activity, risk-driven organizations proactively choose controls that best mitigate their risks.

 - ISO 27006: Requirements for bodies providing audit and certification of information security management systems The auditor’s blueprint for conducting a certification audit against the ISO 2700n standards.

 - ISO 27017: Code of practice for information security controls based on ISO 27002 for cloud services.
 This one’s got a tough name, but it’s essential!
 This standard provides additional guidance on the 27002 controls specific to cloud service providers and consumers.

 - ISO 27018: Code of practice for protecting Personally Identifiable Information (PII) in public clouds acting as PII processors.
 If you’re dealing with PII, chances are the cloud is a scary but soon-to-be-necessary part of your life.
 This standard provides additional guidance on the 27002 controls to secure PII in a cloud environment.